 Action and Syntax Details Enter the appliance CLI config context.
 Audit accounts do not have access to this context.
 The admin password is required.
-Show connection information for active CLI sessions. show session End a config mode session immediately.
-Ends the session for whichever admin is in config mode, and allows another admin to enter config mode.
+Show connection information for active CLI sessions.
+End a config mode session immediately. clear sessionconfig Ends the session for whichever admin is in config mode, and allows another admin to enter config mode.
 Exit the current config context.
-If you are working in the config context, you return to the view context.
+If you are working in the config or diagnose contexts, you return to the view context.
 If you are in the view context, your session ends and you exit the appliance CLI.